Documentation

 influx - InfluxDB command line interface

-The influx command line interface (CLI) includes commands to manage many aspects of InfluxDB, including databases, organizations, users, and tasks.
+The influx command line interface (CLI) provides an interactive shell for the HTTP API associated with influxd.
+It includes commands for writing and querying data, and managing many aspects of InfluxDB, including databases, organizations, and users.

 Usage